JohnRyland/DataStructures/README.md

 So far this discussion of data structures has been mostly theoretical.
 But what about some actual implementation detail considerations.

 The first I want to talk about is intrusive vs non-intrusive implementations.
-An intrusive list is one where the items contained in the list themselves have the next pointers.

 ![Intrusive List](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/JohnRyland/DataStructures/main/images/intrusive-list.pu)<br>
 #### Figure 5.
 Intrusive List
 -----

+An intrusive list is one where the items contained in the list themselves have the next pointers as shown in figure 5 where the `value` member and `next` member are both in the nodes.

 ![Non-Intrusive List](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/JohnRyland/DataStructures/main/images/non-intrusive-list.pu)<br>
 #### Figure 6.
 Non-Intrusive List
 -----

+The non-intrusive list has the advantage that the item doesn't need to know it belongs to a list so can be used on arbitary data, however the downside is that additional small allocations will be needed for the nodes and additional pointer dereferences to access the data.
+Depending how the nodes and items are allocated, this may cause access patterns that are not well tuned with the way computers cache memory.